 Relaxing the L-29 Canal constraint up to 8.5 feet NGVD will result in additional flows through the S-333 structure which will increase the total NESRS inflow which are included in the settlement agreement water quality compliance equation for SRS.
 Greater SRS inflows result in a lower Total Phosphorous (TP) compliance limit.
 Given that the expected concentration of flows at S-333 during the relaxation period is around 8 ppb, the relaxation flows are likely to represent no more than 10 to 15 percent of the total annual flow, and the lowest Long Term Limit is 7.6 ppb, it is unlikely that this action will result in a water quality exceedance for flows into NESRS.
-If an exceedance does occur, it is anticipated that actions within the temporary emergency deviation for WCA 3A would at most be a minor contributing factor unless unexpected conditions arise.
+If an exceedance does occur this action could at most be a minor contributing factor to the exceedance.
 Phosphorus concentrations at the S-333 are at the seasonal low values for the water year (latest value, February 1, 2016 was 8 ppb) as we have recovered from the upstream dry season conditions and have experienced wet season conditions in the WCAs for the past several months.
 Phosphorus concentrations are expected to remain low (8 ppb range plus or minus 2, tending more towards the low side of that range) at the S-333 until dry season conditions are reestablished upstream of S-333 in the WCA's.
 Based on the current prediction for El Nino conditions to continue through April 2016 and if we have normal wet season rainfall, we may not see normal rise in phosphorus concentrations typically seen at the end of the normal "dry season" (May).